 - A roughly 6″ thick base layer uses breathable, but especially dense, foam designed to draw fresh air in through special channels.

-- Both have relatively few layers.
+- Both are all-foam mattresses with relatively few layers.

 - Both use memory foam.